zzm634/typeorm-no-arp/.github/ISSUE_TEMPLATE/bug-report.md

   Please follow the template.
 If you don't, your issue may be closed.

   Have a question?
 This is the TypeORM issue tracker - and not the right place for general support or questions.

-  Check the "Support" Documentation on the best places to ask questions! https://github.com/typeorm/typeorm/blob/master/docs/support.md -->
+Instead, check the "Support" Documentation on the best places to ask questions!

+  https://github.com/typeorm/typeorm/blob/master/docs/support.md
+-->